Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 \subsection{Case 1: 1D solute transport with constant velocity}

 This test case explores solute transport in a 1D domain ($x\in [0,L]$) representing an isotropic porous medium with a constant velocity field.
-As the steady-state velocity field is known, the governing equation, Eq.~(\ref{Eq:transportFinal3}), reduced to,
+As the steady state velocity field is known, the governing equation, Eq.~(\ref{Eq:transportFinal3}), reduced to,

 where $L = 1$ is the length of the domain, $u_x = 0.5~m/s$ is the steady state velocity field, and $D_x = 0.02~m^2/s$ refers to the hydrodynamic dispersion coefficient in the $x$ direction.
 For this case, we assume the following initial and boundary conditions,